bill-ying/fx-rate/README.md

 - To retrieve the exchange rate from CAD to USD on 2021-03-31:
   - python fx-rate.py c -d 20210331

-- To retrieve the exchange rates from USD to CAD for the last Bank of Canada business day of each month for 2020:
+- To retrieve the exchange rates from USD to CAD for the last Bank of Canada business day of each month in 2020:
   - python fx-rate.py u -m 2020